decretist/Dissertation/Chapter4/chapter4.md

 attributed to Gratian with which we can compare, for example, the hypothetical case statements (*themata*) or second-recension *dicta*.

-Although other distance methods of authorship attribution have been proposed since,[^36] Burrows's Delta is widely accepted in the scholarly literature of the field of computational linguistics, and it will therefore be used as the basis for the demonstrations in
+Although other delta methods of authorship attribution have been proposed since,[^36] Burrows's Delta is widely accepted in the scholarly literature of the field of computational linguistics, and it will therefore be used as the basis for the demonstrations in